davingee/flow_charts/README.md

-An Example of a start-ups flow chart
+An example of a start-ups flow chart.
 ===========